tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 Graphical Abstracts should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership online.
 Refer to the following website for more information: http://www.elsevier.com/graphicalabstracts.

-The revised version of your submission is due by May 30, 2021.
+The revised version of your submission is due by Sep 13, 2021.

 PLEASE NOTE: Digital Signal Processing would like to enrich online articles by displaying interactive figures that help the reader to visualize and explore your research results.
 For this purpose, we would like to invite you to upload figures in the MATLAB .FIG file format as supplementary material to our online submission system.
 Elsevier will generate interactive figures from these files and include them with the online article on SciVerse ScienceDirect.
 If you wish, you can submit .FIG files along with your revised submission.